gcappon/agata/docs_vuepress/guides/listFunctionalities.md

    - `glucoseVectorToTimetable`: function that converts a vector containing glucose samples sampled on an homogeneous timegrid with fixed timestep in a timetable;
    - `timetableToGlucoseVector`: function that converts a timetable with column `Time` and `glucose` containing the glucose data, in a double vector containing the glucose data in the `glucose` column;
    - `glucoseTimeVectorsToTimetable`: function that converts the two given vectors containing the glucose samples and the corresponding timestamps, respectively, in a timetable;
-   - `timetableToGlucoseTimeVectors`: function that converts a timetable with column `Time` and `glucose` containing the timestamps and the respective glucose data, in two vectors: one containing the timestamp data in the `Time` column and the other containing the glucose data in the `glucose` column.
+   - `timetableToGlucoseTimeVectors`: function that converts a timetable with column `Time` and `glucose` containing the timestamps and the respective glucose data, in two vectors: one containing the timestamp data in the `Time` column and the other containing the glucose data in the `glucose` column;
+   - `toMGDL`: function that converts a timetable with column `Time` and `glucose` containing the timestamps and the respective glucose data in mmol/l to mg/dl;
+   - `toMMOLL`: function that converts a timetable with column `Time` and `glucose` containing the timestamps and the respective glucose data in mg/dL to mmol/;
+   - `readFreestyleLibreData`: function that reads data from a .xlsx file downloaded from the Freestyle Libre CGM system and converts it in a timetable compatible with AGATA;
+   - `readEversenseData`: function that reads data from a .xlsx file downloaded from the Eversense CGM system and converts it in a timetable compatible with AGATA;
+   - `readDexcomData`: function that reads data from a .xlsx file downloaded from the Dexcom CGM system and converts it in a timetable compatible with AGATA.

 ## Visualization